voorhoede-labs/firebase-algolia-poc/README.md

 #install the dependencies in the functions folder
 npm i

-# provide the algolia APPI and ADMIN API KEY we also added previously in the .env file
+# provide the algolia APP ID and ADMIN API KEY we also added previously in the .env file
 firebase functions:config:set algolia.app_id="APP_ID" algolia.api_key="API_KEY"
 ```